gvwilson/thirdbit/src/fiction/in-heck/index.md

 "They've done nothing wrong!
 They've *helped* people!
-It's folk like Miz Tumbly that are the problem!"
+It's folk like Miz Nabbles that are the problem!"

 She half-hoped Gumption would shush her so she could let out some of her anger.